I’ve walked 10,000 steps a day for three years – these five surprising benefits persuaded me to make it a habit

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-I’ve walked 10,000 steps a day for three years – these five surprising benefits persuaded me to make it a habit
+I’ve walked 10,000 steps a day for three years – these five surprising benefits are why I started

+The common 10,000 steps per day fitness goal has ‘no scientific basis’, a 2023 study concluded – but I've found it works for me

 Movement is good for you, and walking is one of the most accessible forms of movement there is.
 You don’t need a gym membership, shiny new running shoes or any other expensive equipment to do it – just leave the house and put one foot in front of the other.